a-fotherby/Omphalos/README.md

 #### Adding species a database lacks

-`database_add:` copies species in from the source compilation, leaving everything else alone.
-The alternative — regenerating the database — produces a different species set and placeholder kinetics, discarding exactly the fitted values pyGCC cannot compute.
+`database_add:` copies species in from the source compilation, leaving everything else alone — unlike regenerating the database, which discards the custom species and fitted values pyGCC cannot compute.

 ```yaml
 database_add: